robations/muggle-config/README.md

 Originally designed as a replacement for [config](https://www.npmjs.com/package/config).
 The config module fits many use cases, but lacks some flexibility in loading configuration.
-In my opinion it is too magical by taking instructions from the `NODE_ENV` variable and by trying to be a singleton.
 This project aims to be simpler to understand and more configurable, which is handy for a module handling configuration.

 ## How